-Price risk is managed at inception by investing in a combination of two financial instruments: a holding of zero coupon bonds, or other structured product with similar characteristics, that will provide capital protection for investors; and a call option on a basket of indices that the investment advisor believes is most likely to provide positive performance during the life of the Fund.
-In order to provide capital protection, the amount of bonds acquired is calculated to ensure that the maturing amount of the Structured Deposit will be sufficient to guarantee that all investors who remain in the Fund to maturity will at minimum get back the amount that they invested.
+Price risk is managed at inception by investing in a combination of two financial instruments: a holding of zero coupon bonds (or other structured product with similar characteristics) that will provide capital protection for investors; and a call option on an index or basket of indices that the investment advisor believes is most likely to provide positive performance during the life of the Company.
+In order to provide capital protection, the amount of bonds acquired is calculated to ensure that the maturing amount will be sufficient to guarantee that all investors who remain in the Company to maturity will at minimum get back the amount that they invested.
 The call option provides the potential for significant upside performance, should the relevant indices perform well, with the downside limited to loss of the initial option premium.